What Colouring is produced in your litters?

 We will hold puppies up to a week for no extra charge.
 Please pass to our next litter if pickup timing does not work for you.
 A boarding fee will apply if the puppy needs to go home past 9 weeks of age.
 We recommend "Puppy Imprinting" for any family who needs a puppy to stay longer.
 Space is limited, please confirm at the time of inquiry.
 Please visit our imprinting tab for more information.

-Why is it important to buy a puppy from registered parents when my puppy will be be registered?
+Why is it important to buy a puppy from registered parents when my puppy will not be registered?

-We breed registered dogs because we want to know our dogs pedigree.
-Knowing their pedigree and choosing dogs that are not inbred or line bred allows us to produce healthy puppies that have more "vigor" (please view our why doodles tab in our page for more info on hybrid vigor)
+We breed registered dogs and dogs that come from registered parents because we want to know our dogs pedigree.
+Knowing their pedigree and choosing dogs that are not inbred or line bred allows us to produce healthy puppies.

 What is included in your puppy package?